Klipper3d/klipper/docs/Status_Reference.md

-The following information is available in [dual_carriage](Config_Reference.md#dual_carriage) on a hybrid_corexy or hybrid_corexz robot
+The following information is available in [dual_carriage](Config_Reference.md#dual_carriage) on a cartesian, hybrid_corexy or hybrid_corexz robot
-- `mode`: The current mode.
-Possible values are: "FULL_CONTROL"
+- `carriage_0`: The mode of the carriage 0.
+Possible values are:
-- `active_carriage`: The current active carriage.
+  "INACTIVE" and "PRIMARY".
-Possible values are: "CARRIAGE_0", "CARRIAGE_1"
+- `carriage_1`: The mode of the carriage 1.
+Possible values are:
+  "INACTIVE", "PRIMARY", "COPY", and "MIRROR".

 ## virtual_sdcard